-Heat pumps Scenario Description % homes with a heat pump in 2050 East Midlands GB (FES) Leading the Way Under these scenarios, many on-gas homes have converted to a heat pump by 2035, driven by a national shift in heating technologies.
-80% 80% Under both scenarios, heat pumps with thermal storage increase in popularity in the late 2020s and 2030s, enabling shifting of domestic demand to Consumer Transformation lower cost periods of the day.
+Heat pumps Scenario Description % homes with a heat pump in 2050 West Midlands GB (FES) Leading the Way Under these scenarios, many on-gas homes have converted to a heat pump by 2035, driven by a national shift in heating technologies.
+80% 80% Under both scenarios, heat pumps with thermal storage increase in popularity in the late 2020s and 2030s, enabling shifting of domestic demand to lower cost periods of the day.
 By 2050, almost all domestic properties are heated by heat pumps, district heating or resistive electric heating.
 A small number of homes are heated by hydrogen boilers or hydrogen hybrid heat pumps under Leading the Way only.
-90% 92% System Transformation Heat pump uptake in on-gas homes is minimal in the medium term under this scenario, except for a small proportion of homes that install a hybrid hydrogen heat pump.
+Consumer Transformation 91% 92% System Transformation Heat pump uptake in on-gas homes is minimal in the medium term under this scenario, except for a small proportion of homes that install a hybrid hydrogen heat pump.
 This is a result of low carbon hydrogen being anticipated to replace the fossil gas network in the 2030s and 2040s under this scenario.
 Otherwise, the majority of heat pump uptake is limited to off-gas houses and new build homes.
-Uptake of heat pumps increases substantially in the 2040s, particularly hydrogen hybrid heat pumps, 55% 60% which represent around one-third of all heat pumps in this scenario.
+Uptake of heat pumps increases substantially in the 2040s, particularly hydrogen hybrid heat pumps, 56% 60% which represent around one-third of all heat pumps in this scenario.
 The remainder of homes are heated by hydrogen boilers under this scenario.
 Falling Short Heat pump uptake in on-gas homes is minimal, as fossil gas heating remains the most common form of heating under this scenario.
 Otherwise, the majority of heat pump uptake is in off-gas houses in the medium term.
 Long-term progress towards net zero is slow, and by 2050 many homes are still heated by fossil gas, despite a substantial heat pump uptake in the 2040s.
-48% 53% Resistive electric heating Scenario Description % homes with resistive heating in 2050 East Midlands GB (FES) Leading the Way The overall number of resistive heated homes continues to decrease over time, replaced by district heating in denser urban areas and flats, and standalone heat pumps elsewhere.
-Direct electric 5% 5% Consumer Transformation heated homes that cannot convert to these technologies generally shift to night storage heating, enabling shifting of demand to lower cost periods of the day.
-5% 5% System Transformation The overall number of resistive heated homes decreases over time, replaced by connections to the fossil gas or hydrogen network.
+50% 53% Resistive electric heating Scenario Description % homes with resistive heating in 2050 West Midlands GB (FES) Leading the Way The overall number of resistive heated homes continues to decrease over time, replaced by district heating in denser urban areas and flats, and standalone heat pumps elsewhere.
 Direct electric heated homes that cannot convert to these technologies generally shift to night storage heating, enabling shifting of demand to lower cost periods of the day.
-2% 2% Falling Short 5% 5%
+5% 5% Consumer Transformation 5% 5% System Transformation The overall number of resistive heated homes decreases over time, replaced by connections to the fossil gas or hydrogen network.
+Direct electric heated homes that cannot convert to these technologies generally shift to night storage heating, enabling shifting of demand to lower cost periods of the day.
+3% 2% Falling Short 6% 5%

-- The DFES outcomes for total heat pumps under each scenario are broadly aligned with the FES 2023 data, albeit with slightly higher overall outcomes under every scenario by 2050.
-This could be due to differences in the total housing stock modelled in the FES and DFES. - The property archetype-based heat analysis in the DFES models heat pump uptake based on existing heating technologies, building types, building efficiency, tenure and district heating potential.
-In these aspects, the East Midlands is very similar to the overall GB average. - New build homes are modelled separately and are modelled to increasingly be built with heat pumps installed under each scenario.
-As the East Midlands has a strong pipeline of planned housing developments and a projected continued population growth; this potentially accounts for the higher uptake of heat pumps in the long term under every DFES scenario.
+- The DFES outcomes for total heat pumps under each scenario are closely aligned with the FES 2023 data. - The property archetype-based heat analysis in the DFES models heat pump uptake based on existing heating technologies, building types, building efficiency, tenure and district heating potential.
+In these aspects, the West Midlands is similar to the overall GB average.

-Factor Source Current heating technology, categorised into on-gas, resistive electric heating, and off-gas (predominantly heating oil) EPC data, ONS Census Building type, categorised into semi-detached and detached EPC data, ONS Census houses, terraced houses, and flats Tenure, categorised into owner-occupied, private rented and socially rented EPC data, ONS Census Construction age band, categorised into pre-1930 and post-1930 construction.
+Factor Source Current heating technology, categorised into on-gas, resistive electric heating, and off-gas (predominantly heating oil) EPC data, ONS Census Building type, categorised into semi-detached and detached houses, terraced houses, and flats EPC data, ONS Census Tenure, categorised into owner-occupied, private rented and socially rented EPC data, ONS Census Construction age band, categorised into pre-1930 and post-1930 construction.
 This aligns with the NGED DEFENDER project.
+EPC data

-EPC data Areas with potential for district heat networks, or an existing heat network pipeline project Heat network pipeline data i , and Opportunity Areas for District Heat Networks in the UK ii - BEIS
+Areas with potential for district heat networks, or an existing heat network pipeline project

+Heat network pipeline datai, and Opportunity Areas for District Heat Networks in the UKii - BEIS